-The fair values of the financial instruments shown in the above table as of June 30, 2018 and June 30, 2017 represent the amounts that would be received upon the sale of those assets or that would be paid to transfer those liabilities in an orderly transaction between market participants at that date.
+A financial instrument is defined as cash, evidence of an ownership interest in an entity, or a contract that creates a contractual obligation or right to deliver or receive cash or another financial instrument from a second entity.
+The fair value of financial instruments represents amounts that would be received upon the sale of those assets or that would be paid to transfer those liabilities in an orderly transaction between market participants at that date.
 Those fair value measurements maximize the use of observable inputs.
 However, in situations where there is little, if any, market activity for the asset or liability at the measurement date, the fair value measurement reflects the Company’s own judgments about the assumptions that market participants would use in pricing the asset or liability.
 Those judgments are developed by the Company based on the best information available in the circumstances, including expected cash flows and appropriately risk adjusted discount rates, and available observable and unobservable inputs.

-The carrying amounts of cash, secured loans receivable, receivables, income taxes receivable, accounts payable, income taxes payable, note payable, and accrued liabilities approximate fair value due to their short-term nature.
-The carrying amounts of derivative assets and derivative liabilities, liability on borrowed metals and product financing arrangements are marked-to-market on a daily basis to fair value.
-The carrying amounts of lines of credit and debt obligation approximate fair value based on the borrowing rates currently available to the Company for bank loans with similar terms and average maturities.
-The carrying value of other long-term liabilities represents the long-term portion of contingent earn-out liabilities that are remeasured on a quarterly basis.
+For most of the Company's financial instruments, the carrying amount approximates fair value.
+The carrying amounts of cash, receivables, secured loans receivable, accounts payable and other current liabilities, accrued liabilities, and income taxes payable approximate fair value due to their short-term nature.
+The carrying amounts of derivative assets and derivative liabilities, liabilities on borrowed metals and product financing arrangements are marked-to-market on a daily basis to fair value.
+The carrying amounts of lines

-Topic 820 of the ASC established a three-level valuation hierarchy for disclosure of fair value measurements.
+In determining the fair value of its financial instruments, the Company employs a fair value hierarchy that prioritizes the inputs for the valuation techniques used to measure fair value.
+ASC 820 established a three-level valuation hierarchy for disclosure of fair value measurements.
 The valuation hierarchy is based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.
 The three levels are defined as follows:

-The significant assumptions used to determine the carrying value and the related fair value of the financial instruments are described below:
+The significant assumptions used to determine the carrying value and the related fair value of the assets and liabilities measured at fair value on a recurring basis are described below:

-Inventory.
-Inventories, principally include bullion and bullion coins, are acquired and initially recorded at fair market value.
-The fair market value of the bullion and bullion coins are comprised of two components: 1) published market values attributable to the costs of the raw precious metal, and 2) a published premium paid at acquisition of the metal.
-The premium is attributable to the additional value of the product in its finished goods form and the market value attributable solely to the premium is readily determined, as it is published by multiple reputable sources.
-Except for commemorative coin inventory, which are included in inventory at the lower of cost or market, the Company’s inventories are subsequently recorded at their fair market values on a daily basis.
+Inventories.
+The Company's inventory, which consists primarily of bullion and bullion coins, is acquired and initially recorded at cost and then marked to fair market value.
+The fair market value of the bullion and bullion coins comprises two components: i) published market values attributable to the cost of the raw precious metal, and ii) the published market values attributable to the premium, which is attributable to the incremental value of the product in its finished goods form.
+The market value attributable solely to such premium is readily determinable by reference to multiple reputable published sources.
+Except for commemorative coin inventory, which are included in inventory at the lower of cost or net realizable value, the Company’s inventory is subsequently recorded at their fair market values on a daily basis.
 The fair value for commodities inventory (i.e., inventory excluding commemorative coins) is determined using pricing data derived from the markets on which the underlying commodities are traded.
-Precious metals commodities inventory are classified in Level 1 of the valuation hierarchy.
+Precious metals commodities inventory is classified in Level 1 of the valuation hierarchy.

 Margin and Borrowed Metals Liabilities.
 Margin and borrowed metals liabilities consist of the Company's commodity obligations to margin customers and suppliers, respectively.
 Margin liabilities and borrowed metals liabilities are carried at fair value, which is determined using quoted market pricing and data derived from the markets on which the underlying commodities are traded.
 Margin and borrowed metals liabilities are classified in Level 1 of the valuation hierarchy.

-The following tables present information about the Company's assets and liabilities measured at fair value on a recurring basis as of June 30, 2018 and June 30, 2017, aggregated by the level in the fair value hierarchy within which the measurements fall:
+The following tables present information about the Company's assets and liabilities measured at fair value on a recurring basis as of December 31, 2022 and June 30, 2022, aggregated by each fair value hierarchy level:

-(1) Commemorative coin inventory totaling $99,000 is held at lower of cost or market and is thus excluded from this table.
+Commemorative coin inventory totaling $1.2 million is held at lower of cost or realizable value, and thus is excluded from the inventories balance shown in this table.

-(1) Commemorative coin inventory totaling $40,000 is held at lower of cost or market and is thus excluded from this table.
+Commemorative coin inventory totaling $1.4 million is held at lower of cost or net realizable value, and thus is excluded from the inventories balance shown in this table.

 There were no transfers in or out of Level 2 or 3 from other levels within the fair value hierarchy during the reported periods.